abubalo/lux-db/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-5.2.2-blue)
 ![Node.js](https://img.shields.io/badge/Node.js-14.x-green)

-NodeJsonDb is a lightweight JSON database library designed to simplify JSON data storage, manipulation, and retrieval in your applications.
-Whether you're creating a basic to-do list app or working on a larger project, JSONDataMagic is here to assist you!
+NodeJsonDb is a lightweight JSON database library designed to simplify JSON data storage, manipulation, and retrieval in your applications.Suatible for small-scale project where data is store on the server!

 ## Features